-The homebuilding industry experienced a significant downturn over the past several years, which could continue to adversely affect our business and our results of operations.
+The homebuilding industry experienced a significant downturn from 2006 through 2011.
+Although housing industry conditions are improving, a deterioration in industry conditions could adversely affect our business and our results of operations.

-Over the past several years, the homebuilding industry experienced a significant downturn as a result of low consumer confidence driven by an economic recession, high unemployment levels, affordability issues and uncertainty as to the stability of home prices.
+During 2006 through 2011, the homebuilding industry experienced a significant downturn as a result of low consumer confidence driven by an economic recession, high unemployment levels, affordability issues and uncertainty as to the stability of home prices.
 As a result, we experienced reduced demand for new homes.
-During 2012, we began to see signs of strengthening within the homebuilding industry with increasing sales and stabilization of sales prices in many markets.
-These favorable trends continued into 2013.
-However, the housing market continues to face challenges from a tight mortgage lending environment, increasing mortgage interest rates and consumer confidence issues due to sustained high levels of unemployment.
-If the improvements in the homebuilding industry do not continue or the industry suffers another downturn, our gross sales may decrease and/or we may have higher cancellation rates, which could have a material adverse effect on our profitability, stock performance, ability to service our debt obligations and future cash flows.
+Since 2011, we have experienced strengthening within the homebuilding industry with increasing sales.
+However, the housing market continues to face challenges from a tight mortgage lending environment and consumer confidence issues.
+If the improvements in the homebuilding industry do not continue or the industry suffers another downturn, our sales may decrease, which could have a material adverse effect on our profitability, stock performance, ability to service our debt obligations and future cash flows.